backstreetbrogrammer/34_AdvancedConcurrencyModule3/README.md

 final LongAccumulator accumulator = new LongAccumulator(Long::sum, 0L);
 ```

-We're creating a `LongAccumulator` which will add a new value to the value that was already in the accumulator.
+We are creating a `LongAccumulator` which will add a new value to the value that was already in the accumulator.

 We are setting the initial value of the `LongAccumulator` to **zero**, so in the first call of the `accumulate()`
 method, the `previousValue` will have a zero value.